elixir-ecto/ecto/guides/howtos/Dynamic queries.md

 The `dynamic` macro allows us to build dynamic expressions that are later interpolated into the query. `dynamic` expressions can also be interpolated into dynamic expressions, allowing developers to build complex expressions dynamically without hassle.

-By interpolating data structures and dynamic fragments, we can decouple the processing of parameters from the query generation.
+By using dynamic fragments, we can decouple the processing of parameters from the query generation.
 Let's see a more complex example.

 ## Building dynamic queries